-- 7. If a contracting party, in particular a railway undertaking, has a justified reason to believe that a particular entity in charge of maintenance does not comply with the requirements of Article 14 of Directive (EU) 2016/798 or with the certification requirements of this Regulation, it shall promptly inform the certification body thereof.
-The certification body shall take appropriate action to check if the claim of non-compliance is justified and shall inform the parties involved (including the competent national safety authority if relevant) of the results of its investigation. - 8.
-When there is a change of entity in charge of maintenance, the keeper as indicated in Article 47(6) of Directive (EU) 2016/797, shall inform in due time the registration entity, as defined in article 4(1) of the commission decision 2007/756/EC, so that the latter may update the national vehicle register.
+- 7. If any involved party, in particular a railway undertaking, has evidence that a particular entity in charge of maintenance does not comply with the requirements of Article 14 of Directive (EU) 2016/798 or with the certification requirements of this Regulation, it shall promptly inform the certification body thereof.
+The certification body shall take appropriate action to check if the claim of non-compliance is justified and shall inform the parties involved (including the relevant national safety authority) of the results of its investigation and acts according to Art.
+7 (7). - 8.
+When there is a change of entity in charge of maintenance, the keeper, as indicated in Article 47(6) of Directive (EU) 2016/797, shall inform immediately the registration entity, as defined in article 4(1) of the Commission Decision 2007/756/EC, so that the latter may update the national vehicle register.

-The former entity in charge of maintenance shall deliver the maintenance documentation to either the keeper or the new entity in charge of maintenance.
+The former entity in charge of maintenance shall promptly deliver the maintenance documentation to the keeper.

-The former entity in charge of maintenance is relieved of its responsibilities when it is removed from the national vehicle register.
+The former entity in charge of maintenance is relieved of its obligations when it is removed from the national vehicle register.
 If on the date of de-registration of the former entity in charge of maintenance any new entity has not acknowledged its acceptance of entity in charge of maintenance status, the registration of the vehicle is suspended.